-The diversity of the Aberdeen Hall community offers a special opportunity to practise understanding, tolerance, and compassion.
-Infringing upon the wellbeing of others or violating their rights is totally unacceptable.
-Any incidents involving bullying or cyber bullying, fighting, sexual, physical or emotional harassment, racial, religious or ethnic intolerance or physical abuse or threats will be dealt with as serious disciplinary matters.
-Equally unacceptable is any hazing or "initiation" rituals.
-The possession of offensive weapons (such as pellet guns, sling shots, switchblades, or any other item that may be used in a violent or aggressive manner) is strictly prohibited, and will result in serious disciplinary action.
+The possession of weapons (such as pellet guns, sling shots, switchblades, or any other item that may be used in a violent or aggressive manner) is strictly prohibited, and will result in serious disciplinary action.

-See Appendix D for further information regarding the above.
+See Appendix C for further information regarding the above.